Yandex Cloud

 Check the version of your cluster and node groupsCheck the version of your cluster and node groups

-1. Get a list of current Kubernetes versions:
+1. Get the list of current Kubernetes versions:

 yc managed-kubernetes list-versions

-2. Find out the Managed Service for Kubernetes cluster version:
+2. Get the Managed Service for Kubernetes cluster version:

 yc managed-kubernetes cluster get <cluster_name_or_ID> | grep version:

-You can get the Managed Service for Kubernetes cluster ID and name with a list of clusters in the folder.
+You can get the Managed Service for Kubernetes cluster ID and name with the list of clusters in the folder.

-3. Find out the Managed Service for Kubernetes node group version:
+3. Get the Managed Service for Kubernetes node group version:

 yc managed-kubernetes node-group get <node_group_name_or_ID> | grep version:

-You can get the ID and name of the Managed Service for Kubernetes node group with a list of node groups in your cluster.
+You can get the Managed Service for Kubernetes node group ID and name with the list of node groups in the cluster.

 4. If the versions of your Managed Service for Kubernetes cluster and node groups are not on the list of current Kubernetes versions, upgrade them.

-Make sure that CoreDNS is up and runningMake sure that CoreDNS is up and running
+Make sure CoreDNS is up and runningMake sure CoreDNS is up and running

-Get a list of CoreDNS pods and their statuses:
+Get the list of CoreDNS pods and their statuses:

 kubectl get pods -n kube-system -l k8s-app=kube-dns -o wide

-Make sure all the pods have the Running status.
+Make sure all pods have the Running status.

-Make sure the cluster has enough CPU resources availableMake sure the cluster has enough CPU resources available
+Make sure your cluster has enough CPU resources availableMake sure your cluster has enough CPU resources available

 1. Navigate to the folder dashboard and select Managed Service for Kubernetes.